h. Provisions and contingent liabilities General

 Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits together with future tax planning strategies.

 Further details on taxes are disclosed in note 12.
+Defined benefit plans

-The cost of the defined benefit gratuity plan, post-retirement medical benefits and other defined benefit plan and the present value of the obligation of defined benefit plans are determined using actuarial valuations.
+The cost of the defined benefit gratuity plan, post¬ retirement medical benefits and other defined benefit plan and the present value of the obligation of defined benefit plans are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions that may differ from actual developments in the future.
 These include the determination of the discount rate, expected rate of return on assets, future salary increases and mortality rates.
-Due to the complexities involved in the valuation and its longterm nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
+Due to the complexities involved in the valuation and its long-term nature, a defined benefit obligation is highly sensitive to changes in these assumptions.
 All assumptions are reviewed at each reporting date.

 The parameter most subject to change is the discount rate.
 In determining the appropriate discount rate, the management considers the interest rates of government bonds where remaining maturity of such bond correspond to expected term of defined benefit obligation.